dojo/docs/howto.rst

 The good thing about this way of defining links is that you won't have to look in the content of your text and find all occurences of a link you might want to change.
 This way all your links are stored in one convenient location and if you need to change them you know where to look.

+Note from a contributor:  The character used is the grave accent (on the key with the ~ on the left of the keyboard).
+Others may find that obvious but I was very confused trying to figure out why my links wouldn't work and it was because I was using the apostrophe character (on the key with the ").

 =============
 Code examples
 =============